 - Have you thought about where your club activities can take place and meet?
 If you are struggling to find an appropriate facility speak to your local authority, colleges/university, or drop us an email at Active Herefordshire & Worcestershire (see the bottom of the page for contact information).

 - The kit and equipment needed will vary depending on your sport.
 If you are starting out, remember that some sports set a minimum requirement for kit and equipment, usually for health and safety reasons e.g., mouth guards in boxing.
-Check with your national governing body for specific kit requirements.
+Check with your NGB for specific kit requirements.
 For more information on facilities and Equipment see the Club Matters page.

-Once you have a plan for your club and have outlined what you want to achieve, it's time to look at what funding you can get.
+Once you have a plan for your club and have outlined what you want to achieve, it's time to look at what funding you may be eligible for.
 Having a clear development plan will out your club in a strong position and will help when applying for funding.
-For further information on what funding is available and how to apply see the Active Herefordshire & Worcestershire's funding page and the Club Matters funding page.
+For further information on what funding is available and how to apply see our funding page.

 Raising Awareness of your Club